5 Awesome Things to do in Crystal River, Florida (Manatees and More!)

 Swimming with manatees

-You can also book boat and kayaking tours to get up close to these gentle sea giants; no matter how you see them, this is a must-do in Crystal River!
+You can also book boat and kayaking tours to get up close to these gentle sea giants if snorkeling with them doesn't appeal to you.
+No matter how you see them, this is a must-do in Crystal River!

 Here are some of the top manatee tours in Crystal River: